-By default, I was the weaker sex, that was what one could be led to believe, assuming that my hips and thighs placed me in the back of the line.
+By default, I was the weaker sex.
+That was what one could believe, assuming that my hips and thighs placed me at the back of the line.

-I too shot my weapon with gender-neutral bullets, killing all preconceived notions and assumptions, showing up to fulfill my obligations, but don’t mind me and my breast, I’m just here to do push-ups and sit-ups.
+I shot my weapon with gender-neutral bullets, killing all preconceived notions and assumptions, showing up to fulfill my obligations, but don’t mind me and my breast.
+I’m just here to do push-ups and sit-ups.